mayankk2308/purge-wrangler/README.md

 | **System Integrity Protection** | Disabled | When enabled, SIP prevents patching macOS.
 SIP can be disabled as described in this [article](https://developer.apple.com/library/archive/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html).  |
 | **Secure Boot on T2** | No Security | For macs with T2 chip.
 Settings can be adjusted as shown in this [article](https://support.apple.com/en-us/HT208330).  |

 A system backup is **always recommended** before using patches on macOS.
 I suggest using [Time Machine](https://support.apple.com/en-us/HT201250).
 Unsupported installation of newer operating systems on legacy Macs via **dosdude** patches is not supported at this time.
+An internet connection is required for downloading some patches.

 ## Installation
 Few things of **note** before you install: